avaibh/go-context/README.md

 # Learn how context work in Go

-This demo show what happens when context gets timed out during http request.
-The learnings from this demo is only constrained to TCP/IP model.
+This demo show what happens during context timeout.
+This demo is only scoped to TCP/IP model.

 This demo is aimed at testing the following hypothesis:
 > A context timeout only kills an HTTP request and not the TCP connection.